KAYAK ANGST NOT CAUSED BY SENSORY DEPRIVATION

 From medical websites on the internet I found the following, “Agoraphobia: an anxiety disorder characterized by symptoms of anxiety in situations where the person perceives the environment to be unsafe … The cause of agoraphobia is a combination of genetic and environmental factors.
 The condition often runs in families, …” And Bertelsen says, “in [a number of cases] the affliction is seen to be a family illness.”
 Of his 60 cases, in 45 of these the kayaker had family members who also had kayak angst.

-I also found that “people with phobias often have panic attacks … As well as overwhelming feelings of anxiety, a panic attack can cause physical symptoms …” This concept of “panic attack” was, of course, not available to Bertelsen back at the beginning of last century.
+I also found that “people with phobias often have panic attacks … And panic attacks involve sudden feelings of terror that strike without warning.
+The fear and terror that a person experiences during a panic attack are not in proportion to the true situation and may be unrelated to what is happening around them.
+As well as overwhelming feelings of anxiety, a panic attack can cause physical symptoms …” This concept of “panic attack,” of course, was not available to Bertelsen back at the beginning of last century.
 Apparently it was adopted and added to the list of Research Diagnostic Criteria (RDC) in 1975, and then later adopted by the Diagnostic and Statistical Manual of Mental Disorders (DSM-III) in 1980.

-From these websites I also compiled a list of 18 common signs of panic attack.
+From the websites I’ve mentioned I also compiled a list of 18 common signs of panic attack.
 Twelve of these are mentioned by Bertelsen’s patients, with these eight being the signs most often described:

 1. the attack is brief;